 A cryptocurrency master key is a theoretical concept where one specially crafted cryptographic private key would be able to decrypt ciphertext encrypted using any public key.

-During the early years of Bitcoin many feared that such an exploit could appear at any time and destroy BTC.
+During the early years of Bitcoin many feared that such an exploit could exist.
 After 10 years of Bitcoin’s first public tests (at the time of this writing : Jan/2019) no such exploit has been found – at least not publicly.

 If anyone were to have this kind of technical possibility they would likely remain quiet!